-- 9.1 Under the 2000 Act, a person is a CHIS if: - a) he establishes or maintains a personal or other relationship with a person for the covert purpose of facilitating the doing of anything falling within paragraph b) or c); - 2. b) he covertly uses such a relationship to obtain information or to provide access to any information to another person; or
+- 13.1 Under the 2000 Act, a person is a CHIS if: - 1. a) he establishes or maintains a personal or other relationship with a person for the covert purpose of facilitating the doing of anything falling within paragraph b) or c); - 2. b) he covertly uses such a relationship to obtain information or to provide access to any information to another person; or - 3. c) he covertly discloses information obtained by the use of such a relationship or as a consequence of the existence of such a relationship. - 13.2 A relationship is established or maintained for a covert purpose if and only if it is conducted in a manner that is calculated to ensure that one of the parties to the relationship is unaware of the purpose.

-- 3. c) he covertly discloses information obtained by the use of such a relationship or as a consequence of the existence of such a relationship. - 9.2 A relationship is established or maintained for a covert purpose if and only if it is conducted in a manner that is calculated to ensure that one of the parties to the relationship is unaware of the purpose. - 9.3 The Council may use a covert human intelligence source (CHIS) to acquire information covertly where it is appropriate and legal to do so.
-A CHIS covertly uses a relationship to obtain information or to provide access to any information to another person. - 9.4 The crime threshold does not apply to the authorisation of a CHIS. - 9.5 The appropriate CHIS application form, which will be available on the Council's intranet site, should be completed and submitted to the Authorising Officer. - 9.6 The applying officer must submit the signed CHIS RIPA application, once it is signed by the Authorising Officer, to the local Magistrate for approval. - 9.7 The Council will never authorise the use of a CHIS under the age of 18 without carrying out a special risk assessment in relation to any risk of physical injury or psychological distress to the source that may arise. - 9.8 The Council will never authorise the use of a CHIS under the age of 16 to gather evidence against his parents or carers. - 9.9 If confidential information or matters subject to legal privilege are to be acquired by the CHIS, or the CHIS is a juvenile or a vulnerable individual, the Directed Surveillance may only be authorised by the Chief Executive (Head of Paid Service). - 9.10 Monitoring of internet and/or social media sites as part of investigations or enforcement activity must be carried out in compliance with the relevant Code of Practice.
-Please refer to the Council's separate Guidance on using social media and other online research to seek intelligence or to pursue investigations.
+- 13.3 The Council may use a covert human intelligence source (CHIS) to acquire information covertly where it is appropriate and legal to do so.
+A CHIS covertly uses a relationship to obtain information or to provide access to any information to another person. - 13.4 The crime threshold does not apply to the authorisation of a CHIS. - 13.5 The appropriate CHIS application form, which will be available on the Council's intranet site, should be completed and submitted to the Authorising Officer. - 13.6 The applying officer must submit the signed CHIS RIPA application, once it is signed by the Authorising Officer, to the local Magistrate for approval. - 13.7 The Council will never authorise the use of a CHIS under the age of 18 without carrying out a special risk assessment in relation to any risk of physical injury or psychological distress to the source that may arise. - 13.8 The Council will never authorise the use of a CHIS under the age of 16 to gather evidence against his parents or carers. - 13.9 If confidential information or matters subject to legal privilege are to be acquired by the CHIS, or the CHIS is a juvenile or a vulnerable individual, the Directed Surveillance may only be authorised by the Chief Executive (Head of Paid Service). - 13.10 Monitoring of Internet and/or social media sites as part of investigations or enforcement activity must be carried out in compliance with the relevant Code of Practice.
+Refer to our separate Social Media Guidance.